Dynamics of $f(R)$ gravity models and asymmetry of time: Introduction

-In section II, the fixed points of the dynamical system have been determined within the framework of $f(R)$ models in metric formalism.
-In sections III and IV properties and stability of the fixed points of the dynamical system is are explained without and with radiation.
-Section V contains the form of $f(R)$, scale factor $a(t)$, Hubble parameter $H(t)$, and scalar curvature $R$ in radiation dominated phase.
-In sections VI and VII we derive the form of $f(R)$, scale factor $a(t)$ and scalar curvature $R$ for matter dominated and the present accelerated expansion dominated phases, respectively.
-Together, the time ordering may be used further to determine an arrow of time through the cosmic evolution.
-Finally, we conclude our results in section VIII.
+In section II, the fixed points of the dynamical system are determined within the framework of $f(R)$ models in metric formalism.
+To study the exclusive effects of radiation, in sections III and IV the properties and stability of the fixed points of the dynamical system are found without and with radiation.
+Section V comprises of analysis of the behaviour of $f(R)$, scale factor $a(t)$, Hubble parameter $H(t)$ (under various conditions) and scalar curvature $R$ in radiation dominated phase.
+In sections VI and VII we attempt to determine the form of $f(R)$, scale factor $a(t)$ and scalar curvature $R$ for matter dominated and the present accelerated expansion dominated phases, respectively.
+Together, the time ordering may be used further to determine an arrow of time through the cosmic evolution in section VIII.
+Finally, we conclude our results in section IX.